kavanoz64/JTAG-Programming-on-Windows-11/README.md

 ### When a generic board is fine

-If the targets are all 3.3V, the wiring is fixed, and only one adapter is ever plugged in, a CJMCU-2232HL does the same job for a fraction of the price.
-The FT232H board is cheaper still, at the cost of the second channel.
+If the targets are all 3.3V, the wiring is fixed, and only one adapter is ever plugged in, a dual-channel CJMCU-2232HL does the same job for a fraction of the price.
+The FT232H board is even cheaper, but loses the second channel, which is perfectly fine for most users.

 Both are covered under **Adapter variants** below.